ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Introduction

 \section{Introduction}

 In recent years, both researchers and businesses have attempted to build effective educational chatbots to help language learners improve their conversational skills in a second language (primarily English) \citep{huang2021chatbots}.
 However, many such systems, such as GenieTutor Plus \citep{huang2017genietutorplus}, use rule-based dialog engines, and thus do not take advantage of recent developments in dialog generation using Transformer models, which have vastly improved the quality of modern chatbots \citep{liang2020gunrock}.
 Extant dialog systems for conversational language learning can be broadly classified into two types.
-In the first type, the chatbot serves as a teacher and repeatedly asks the user questions to test acquisition of specific words, grammar rules, and other pedagogical targets.
+In the first type, the chatbot serves as a teacher and repeatedly asks the user questions to test acquisition of specific words, syntax, and other pedagogical targets.
 In the second type, the chatbot serves as a conversational partner, encouraging users to chat with it and, in some cases, providing corrective feedback to learners \citep{fryer2020bots}.
-It is this latter type which we hope to improve using the dataset proposed in the present paper \footnote{Data is available at \url{https://github.com/yuanxun-yx/eracond}}.
+It is this latter type we hope to improve using our proposed dataset.